 My advice

 So, yes lab diamonds are cheaper and they avoid mining.
-However if you care about where things come from and want your purchase to be sustainable and ethical, you need to have traceability.
+However if you care about where things come from and want your purchase to be sustainable and ethical, you need to have traceability – which is what my new supplier of lab diamonds offers 🙂

 Alternatively, consider a diamond recycled from antique or vintage jewellery, or a traceable artisanally mined coloured gemstone such as sapphire.